-Apache Isis itself consists of two separately releasable modules; relative to the source code root there are:
+Apache Isis itself consists of three separately releasable modules; relative to the source code root there are:

+- core

+- component/example/archetypes/helloworld

-- core - component/example/archetypes/simpleapp
+- component/example/archetypes/simpleapp

 This section details the process for formally releasing Isis modules.
-It describes the process for both core and then the archetype.
+It describes the process for both core and then the archetypes.
 The subsequent sections describe how other committers can verify a release and how the release manager can then perform post-release activities and set up for the next development iteration.

 If you've not performed a release before, then note that there are some configuration prerequisites that must be configured first.
-In particular, you'll need signed public/private keys, and the ASF Nexus staging repo inlocal ~/.m2/settings.xml file.
+In particular, you'll need signed public/private keys, and the ASF Nexus staging repoinlocal ~/.m2/settings.xml file.